thelightdesigner/ScuffedWalls/README.md

   - Drag the map folder onto the program
   - Input the number of the map file to generate to (Will overwrite anything in this map file)
   - Type in the generated SW file, saving refreshes the program automatically.
 Or hitting R in the console window.
+Windows will probably bother you about this being malware.
+If you dont trust it clone the repo and build it yourself.

 More info on scuffed functions can be found [`here`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md)